This is where the fun begins!

 Quick Bonus Breakdown

-• Instead of hard-coding an IP, we want a script that we can choose the IP at runtime – the if statement checks the length of the command line, if it is larger than 1 it grabs the IP from the command line arguments, if not, it prints a quick usage and quits.
+ifstatement checks the length of the command line, if it is larger than1it grabs the IP from the command line arguments, if not, it prints a quick usage and quits. - Directly under the

-• The second printf() line above the for loop is actually the start of the line where it will print ports… or not!
+printf()line above theforloop is actually the start of the line where it will print ports… or not! - The

 Example Bonus Output